 requested CES statistics.
 After opening the screen, click on the

 checkbox next to each data series you want to retrieve.
 A check will

 appear for each selection.
 When finished, press the Retrieve

-data button and the default of 10 years of data will appear on a new
+data button.
+The default of 10 years of data will be displayed in your browser window.

-screen) is an extract tool for the entire LABSTAT database.
+screen) is a data retrieval tool for the entire LABSTAT database that requires that Java be loaded on your computer.
 This

 offers a more efficient method of data retrieval than the Create